jaredpar/runfo/runfo/README.md

 amount we’re limiting the results too.
 So pretty good bet this configuration is busted in some way that requires investigation.

+When investigating a particular test failure you can use `-name` to limit the results to test failures matching the provided name regex.

-### helix
+### search-helix
 This command dumps all of the console and core URIs for a given build.
-Using -v you can also get it to dump the console log content directly to the console (instead of having to click through the output):
+Using `-value` you can also get it to dump the console log content directly to the console (instead of having to click through the output):

 ```
-P:> runfo helix -b 505640
+P:> runfo search-helix -b 505640
 Console Logs
 https://helix.dot.net/api/2019-06-17/jobs/6afd25d6-b672-4525-bcb3-92be7581046a/workitems/System.Security.Cryptography.OpenSsl.Tests/files/console.929d7000.log
 https://helix.dot.net/api/2019-06-17/jobs/3cd49f06-a2f6-4a87-bda4-d33be9b16f83/workitems/System.Runtime.Tests/files/console.7fdd181f.log